d2s/Documentation/_posts/2018-04-10-Snapshots.md

 ### Create a snapshot task

+In the samples below the source catalog is `/Volumes/Home/thomas/GitHub/` and the snapshots of backups are saved on server `10.0.0.57` in catalog `/backup2/RsyncOSX/snapshots/GitHub/`.

 Select the snapshots in optional parameters to utilize snapshots.
 Only the backup part (not restore) is created utilizing snapshots.

 ![Main view](/images/RsyncOSX/master/snapshots/createtask.png)